 Wildlife management principles and scientific information are critical in the development of goals, objectives, and strategies for managing wildlife.
-The U.S. Fish and Wildlife Service is required to base management decisions on sound principles of wildlife management and available scientific information.
+The U.S. Fish and Wildlife Service must base decisions on sound wildlife management principles and available scientific information.

 Similarly, planning for national parks must be guided by high-quality, scientifically acceptable information, data, and impact assessment.
 The National Park Service is required to integrate the best available science into management plans.